 This beach cleanup is the first remediation project Pure Earth has done in the country.

-Contaminated sand and soil was dug up and carted away to a designated landfill, where it is now contained safely.
-Clean fill was then brought in and flattened with a bulldozer.
+Over 600 cubic meters of contaminated sand and soil was dug up and carted away to a designated landfill, where it is now contained safely.
+Clean fill was subsequently brought in and flattened with a bulldozer.

-To stabilize the sandy soil and prevent erosion, Pure Earth is currently planting ten to 15 species of local tress and shrubs.
-Plans are underway for an irrigation system to maintain the greenery.
+To stabilize the sandy soil and prevent erosion, Pure Earth planted a number of trees and shrubs.
+A special irrigation system was installed to insure the success of the plants.

 From the Pollution Blog: